Iowa Democrat drops attempt to contest House race, citing ‘toxic campaign of political disinformation’

 Under the Constitution, the House has the right to determine the outcome of their own members’ elections, and losers of a race can file an appeal without having to first sue in state court.
 The House Administration Committee has been investigating the results of the race in Iowa’s 2nd Congressional District at Hart’s request.

-In recent weeks, Republicans were quick to accuse Democrats of trying to overturn the results of an election just months after all Democrats voted to impeach President Donald Trump for his role in the Jan.
+In recent weeks, Republicans accused Democrats of being hypocrites for considering overturning the results of an election just months after all Democrats voted to impeach President Donald Trump for his role in the Jan.
 6 attack on the Capitol, which they said was inspired by his false claims that his loss to Joe Biden was due to voter fraud.
-GOP leaders accused Hart of failing to first make an appeal in Iowa state courts and going directly to a Democratically controlled House to get the results overturned.
+GOP leaders accused Hart of failing to first make an appeal in Iowa state courts and going directly to the Democratically controlled House to get the results overturned.

-House Minority Leader Kevin McCarthy (R-Calif.) stood by Miller-Meeks in her Davenport, Iowa district Wednesday where he continued to accuse House Speaker Nancy Pelosi (D-Calif.) and Democrats of wanting to overturn the race to expand their slim majority.
+House Minority Leader Kevin McCarthy (R-Calif.) stood by Miller-Meeks in her Davenport, Iowa district earlier Wednesday where he continued to accuse House Speaker Nancy Pelosi (D-Calif.) and Democrats of wanting to overturn the race to expand their slim majority.

-“Do the Iowans have a voice in this race?”
-McCarthy said.
-“If Nancy Pelosi wants to pull that game — to try to pick and choose who — she’s going against the voice of Iowa’s 2nd District, and I think that’s wrong.”
+“Rita Hart and Nancy Pelosi finally heard what many Iowans told me today: Mariannette Miller-Meeks is the duly-elected Congresswoman serving Iowa’s Second Congressional District.
+Pelosi’s attempted power grab failed.
+And Iowans and America are better off because of it,” McCarthy said in a statement responding to Hart’s decision.

+The National Republican Campaign Committee launched a pressure campaign over a week ago targeting vulnerable Democrats, including nine who ended up expressing their concerns over the ongoing investigation.
+It also released a radio ad targeting the sole Iowa Democratic member of the House — Cindy Axne — accusing her of wanting to steal an election.

+During a news conference last week, Pelosi pushed back against Republican criticism that she and fellow Democrats were unfairly allowing the investigation to continue and undermining election integrity.

+“If I wanted to be unfair, I wouldn’t have seated the Republican from Iowa because that was my right,” Pelosi said about her privileges as speaker.
+“It would’ve been, under the rules, allowable for me to say we’re not seating the member from Iowa.
+We did not do that, so I want credit for that.”

-The Administration Committee had just begun the discovery phase of the investigation before Hart’s announcement.
+The panel had just begun the discovery phase of the investigation before Hart’s announcement.
 Committee members had received initial briefs from Hart and Miller-Meeks’s lawyers and paused consideration of dismissing Miller-Meeks’s request to dismiss the investigation in an effort to garner more evidence.

+They are also reviewing an appeal made by Republican candidate Jim Oberweis who lost against Democratic Rep. Lauren Underwood (Ill.) by over 5,000 votes.
+Like Hart, he did not sue in state court before filing with the House but Republicans have not targeted his filing nearly as aggressively as the Iowa 2nd race.
+However, McCarthy did tell FOX News Wednesday that the caucus “does not support” Oberwise’s investigation and acknowledges Underwood as the winner.

 Had the committee gone through the investigation process, they could have made a recommendation to the full House about whether to dismiss the case, hold a new election or seat Hart.

-However, many swing-state Democrats were already voicing opposition to voting to overturn an election if that recommendation was made.
-With tight margins in the House, it would have been unlikely that Hart successfully would have had the race results reversed.
+However, many swing-state Democrats were already voicing opposition to voting for overturning an election if that recommendation was made.
+With only a three vote margin in the House, Democrats would likely not have been successful in reversing the outcome of the race or calling for a new election given the opposition by some moderates.

 “There being no contestant, there is no longer a contest, and the Committee will, accordingly, recommend that the whole House dispose of the contest and adopt a dismissal resolution reported out by the Committee,” Administration Committee Chairwoman Zoe Lofgren (D-Calif.) said in a statement.